-The ADA is well known for ushering in the advent of wheelchair ramps and parking spaces for the disabled.
-But as technology has evolved, so too have the needs of this essential piece of legislation.
-In 2010, the Department of Justice announced that it intended to adjust the Americans with Disabilities Act to consider how websites should work to accommodate people with disabilities.
+In 2010, the Department of Justice announced that it intended to adjust its Americans with Disabilities Act legislation to consider how websites should work to accommodate people with disabilities.

 1. Evaluate Your Current Site

-Use the ADA guidelines as a starting point to create a blueprint for your own site.
+Use the ADA guidelines as a starting point to create a blueprint for your site.

-Carefully chosen graphics are a big part of accessible websites.
-When you’re including graphics, they should not flash more than three times per second.
-Any more flashing, and you could inadvertently induce a seizure in someone who is browsing the page.
+Carefully chosen graphics are a big part of an ADA-compliant website.
+When you include graphics, they should not flash more than three times per second.
+Any more flashing, and you could inadvertently induce a seizure in someone browsing the page.
 Graphics should also have a description/caption that can be read aloud to the visually impaired.
-If you have informative or fun visual content, you want everyone to be able to enjoy and learn from it!
+If you have informative or fun visual content, you want everyone to enjoy and learn from it!

-Making your site perceivable for all potential users takes a lot of thoughtful choices.
+Making your site perceivable and content marketing readable for all potential users takes a lot of thoughtful choices.
 A variety of things fall under the umbrella of perception.
 To get started, provide alt-text for all images in your code.
 Alt-text captions allow site readers to describe your images audibly.

 4. Make Website Features Logical

-An ADA-compliant website must also be understandable to a wide audience.
-The site should operate in a predictable way and have helpful labels over blocks of content and media.
+An ADA-compliant website must also be understandable to a broad audience.
+The site should operate predictably and have helpful labels over content and media blocks.
 For example, put a clear “x” in the upper corner of a pop-up to show users how to close the window.
-The site should be built in a way that avoids user error and has readable instructions on all forms where users are expected to enter information.
+The site should be built to avoid user error and has readable instructions on all forms where users are expected to enter information.

-5. Code Your Site with Standard HTML Tags
+5. Code Your ADA Compliant Site with Standard HTML Tags

 The robust requirement of ADA recommendations is the most technical one.
-It basically means the code should be readable by an assistive reader.
+It means the code should be readable by an assistive reader.
 The code on your site must use standard HTML tags.
 You should also provide documents in a text-based format at all times, even when you also offer a PDF.
-Complex image documents can’t be understood by software that reads text aloud for visually impaired website users.
+Complex image documents can’t be understood by software that reads text aloud for visually impaired website users and will not pass ADA compliant standards.
 The good news is that most website platforms, including WordPress, are designed to operate using modern code format.

 6. Make the Site Keyboard- and Pause-Friendly

-The primary function of the “operable” category of ADA standards is to ensure your site can be navigated using a keyboard alone.
-Not all users are able to interact with a touchscreen or grip a mouse.
+The primary function of the “operable” category of ADA-compliant standards is to ensure your site can be navigated using a keyboard alone.
+Not all users can interact with a touchscreen or grip a mouse.
 This category also relates to the overall navigation.
 For instance, readers should be able to pause content or slow down automatic scrolling/slideshow movements.
-Eliminate any videos that autoplay and have a time-limit.
+Eliminate any videos that autoplay and have a time limit.
 And, of course, make sure that all video interactions and pausing can be completed using keyboard functions.

 Remember that ADA needs are ongoing.
-As new technologies are made available for people with disabilities, they should be accounted for in your web code.
-A good start is making sure the text easily readable and the code works with assistive readers, it’s true.
-But a truly compliant (and usable) ADA-compliant website will adopt new best practices as they emerge.
+New technologies are made available for people with disabilities, and they should be accounted for in your web code.
+A good start is making sure the text is easily readable, and the code works with assistive readers; it’s true.
+But a genuinely compliant (and usable) ADA compliant website will adopt new web design best practices as they emerge.